 In 2015, Sasaki slowed down his Super GT commitments, participating in just three races, driving the #31 Toyota Prius for apr in two races and the #18 Toyota 86 MC for Team Upgarage with Bandoh in one race.
 Outside Super GT, he participated in four races of the GT3 Asian Championship with Dilango Racing's Lamborghini Gallardo.

 In 2016, Sasaki joined apr team to drive a full season in the #30 Toyota Prius.
 He was sharing a car with Hiroaki Nagai.
 They were in points just once, finishing 24th in final standings.
-One more full season in the #30 Toyota followed in 2017.
+Two more seasons in the #30 Toyota Pris followed in 2017 and 2018.
 He was out of points in all races.

-Outside Super GT Series, Sasaki returned to Nurburgring, finishing fifth in SP8 class with Lexus ISF CCS-R. He also participated in four races of the Blancpain GT Series Asia, driving Ferrari 488 GT3 for ARN Racing.
+Outside Super GT Series, Sasaki returned to Nurburgring, finishing fifth in SP8 class with Lexus ISF CCS-R in 2017 and then second in SP8 class with Lexus RC-F in 2018.
+He also participated in the Blancpain GT Series Asia, driving a Ferrari 488 GT3 for ARN Racing.